 - Dr. Death, based on the true crime podcast about Dr Christopher Duntsch

 - A reboot of 1980s comedy Punky Brewster, featuring original star Soleil Moon Frye

 - Rutherford Falls

 Stan will also score new shows produced by NBCUniversal for other outlets, including Muslim female punk band drama Lady Parts, and shows from Sky Studio in the UK.

 Not all the shows NBCUniversal owns the rights to will be exclusive to Stan.
 NBCUniversal signed a content deal with Foxtel last year, and many of its older library series are available on BINGE.

 Not sure what to watch next?
-Compare streaming services in Australia to see what's out there, and learn how you can use the Finder app to work out if you're paying for services you don't actually watch.
+Compare streaming services in Australia to see what's more out there.